xdg-go/testy/README.md

 The downside is an extra level of log message nesting (which your editor's quickfix window should ignore, anyway).

+Unlike many other [Go testing
+libraries](https://github.com/avelino/awesome-go#testing), it doesn't offer an extensive testing framework.
+Unlike some assertion libraries, it doesn't use stack traces or race-prone print statements.

-It also gives a few convenient helper functions for common cases.
+Testy offers a simple, extensible solution focused on reporting errors simply and in the right place.
+But it does give a few convenient helper functions for the most common tests you're likely to write.

 # Examples